simonrelet/react-pure-html-component-loader/README.md

 ### Loops

 A loop will render its content for each element in the array.
 The `render` tag can only have one child.
-When looping over an array, an `id` tag must be set on each child tag.
+When looping over an array, a `key` attribute must be set on each child tag.

 **Usage**
 ```html